kyma-project/cloud-manager/docs/user/tutorials/01-40-20-aws-redis-instance.md

 ## Advanced Setup

-To specify advanced features, such as Redis version, configuration, and maintenance policy, and set up auth and TLS, use the following setup:
+To specify advanced features, such as Redis version, configuration, and maintenance policy, and set up auth, use the following setup:

 1. Instantiate Redis.